PaycheckCalculatorOnline logo

 Texas Paycheck Calculator: What You Actually Take Home

-In Texas, your paycheck deductions are limited to federal income tax, Social Security, Medicare, and any voluntary deductions like 401(k) or health insurance.
-There is no state income tax, no state disability insurance, and no local income tax (unlike states such as Pennsylvania or Ohio).
+In Texas, your paycheck deductions are limited to federal income tax, Social Security, Medicare, and any voluntary deductions you elect (like 401(k) or health insurance).
+There is no state income tax, no state disability insurance, and no local income tax — unlike states such as Pennsylvania (local earned income tax on top of state) or New York City (city-level income tax on top of state).

-This makes Texas paycheck calculations straightforward: your effective total tax rate is typically 18–28% depending on your income, filing status, and pre-tax deductions — driven entirely by federal rules.
+This makes Texas paycheck math genuinely simple: your effective total tax rate is typically 18–28% depending on income, filing status, and pre-tax deductions — driven entirely by federal rules with no state overlay.

 Annual SalaryFederal TaxSS TaxMedicare TaxTX State TaxAnnual Net Pay